Why study accounting online? Studying accounting and commerce through distance learning is a convenient way to acquire a valuable degree.

 You can do units in these subjects by majoring in accounting as part of a Bachelor of Business or Bachelor of Commerce program.
 Alternatively, university graduates (and others who meet entry criteria) can do a Master of Professional Accounting course.

 Accounting is a widely available major for online study.
-However, the quality of courses varies.
+The quality of courses varies however.
 Course satisfaction percentages range from the low 70s into the high 80s and early 90s.

 Here are Australia’s top Bachelor of Accounting distance learning courses.
-Each university has a satisfaction rate among accounting graduates of at least 85%.
+Each university has a satisfaction rate among business and management graduates that is well above 80% (see Uni Reviews).

 Duration: 0.5 years.
 Elibility: University degree, accounting studies, professional experience.